Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 **ttranslate** translates a set of shapes by a given vector, and **trotate** rotates them by a given angle around an axis.
 Both commands only modify the location of the shape.
 When creating multiple shapes, the same location is used for all the shapes.
 (See *toto.tcl* example below.
 Note that the code of this file can also be directly executed in interactive mode.)

-Locations are very economic in the data structure because multiple occurences of an object share the topological description.
+Locations are very economic in the data structure because multiple occurrences of an object share the topological description.

 **Example:**
 ~~~~~